-DRC staff love talking to people and are happy to come to your high school transition fair, resource class, family/parent night, or community resource fair!
+We love talking to people and can attend high school transition fairs, resource class, family/parent night, or community resource fair!
+Please contact us and we’ll discuss how we can support disabled students in your organization.
 We are happy to:

 - table for questions

-- present/discuss our office or transitioning to higher education disability services in general
+- present/discuss our office or transitioning to college or university disability services in general

 - present/discuss on disability justice and disability pride